-The Bachelor of Education (Secondary) combined with a Bachelor of Arts, Business Management or Science consists of #32 courses of the non-Education degree that provide the prerequisites for two teaching areas and #32 of Education courses.
-The Bachelor of Music/Bachelor of Education consists of #48 of Music courses and #32 of Education courses.
+The Bachelor of Education (Secondary) combined with a Bachelor of Arts, Mathematics or Science consists of #32 courses of the non-Education degree that provide the prerequisites for two teaching areas and #32 of Education courses.
+The Bachelor of Music (Hons)/Bachelor of Education consists of #48 of Music courses and #32 of Education courses.
+The Bachelor of Business Management/Bachelor of Education consists of #36 of the non-Education degree that provide the prerequisites for two teaching areas and #32 of Education courses.